dart-lang/pub/doc/repository-spec-v2.md

 A custom package repository is identified by a _hosted-url_, like `https://pub.dev` or `https://some-server.com/prefix/pub/`.
 The _hosted-url_ always includes protocol `http://` or `https://`.
-For the purpose of this specification the _hosted-url_ should always be normalized such that it doesn't end with a slash (`/`).
+For the purpose of this specification, the _hosted-url_ should always be normalized such that it doesn't end with a slash (`/`).
 As all URL end-points described in this specification includes slash prefix.

-For the remainder of this specification the placeholder `<hosted-url>` will be used in place of a _hosted-url_ such as:
+For the remainder of this specification, the placeholder `<hosted-url>` will be used in place of a _hosted-url_ such as:
  * `https://pub.dev`
  * `https://some-server.com/prefix/pub`